legal resources necessary to hold negligent facilities accountable.

 The investigative team interviewed the Director of Nursing who revealed that “staff were required to date each multidose vial of insulin when opened and should discard any unused insulin in the vial twenty-eight days after the vial is opened.”

 Do you believe that your loved one has been injured or harmed while at the Hazard Health and Rehabilitation Center?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Perry County victims of mistreatment living in long-term facilities including nursing homes in Hazard.
+Our network of attorneys fights aggressively on behalf of Perry County victims of mistreatment living in long-term facilities including nursing homes in Hazard.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our attorneys represent clients who have been harmed through nursing home abuse by nursing staff and caregivers.
 We accept every case involving nursing home abuse, wrongful death or personal injury through a contingency fee agreement.
 This arrangement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.